The application deadline is July 15, 2024.

 When selecting where to have your electronic transcripts sent via a transcript encryption service, you must choose one of the following options.
 Please search for UMB using the specific format below as search engines are case sensitive:

 Parchment: University of Maryland, Baltimore

 Please provide three (3) recommendations from professors or others who can attest to the quality of your academic performance, scholastic potential and other non-cognitive factors.
 Your recommendations are managed by the online application; you will need the email addresses of your recommenders for this process.

 Your resume or CV may be uploaded as part of your online application (please make sure you ‘submit’ the online application form first).

 Your essay may be scanned and uploaded as a supplemental item to the online application.
 The essay should be within 500 words, and should address your academic and/or professional career goals and objectives in pursuing graduate study.
 Specifically, you should address three topics: (1) your current work and familiarity or experience with pharmacokinetics, pharmacodynamics, statistics, and drug development related matters.
 Familiarity or experience is not mandatory for admission; (2) if you have experience, please state which courses you undertook included these above topics; and (3) please describe how the MS in Pharmacometrics program will help you achieve your professional goals.

 |English Language Proficiency||

-International applicants must take either the TOEFL or IELTS and achieve a minimum, total score of 80 on the internet-based test on the TOEFL; or, a minimum, total score of 7 on the IELTS.
-We do not accept Duolingo scores in lieu of the TOEFL or IELTS exam.
+International applicants must take the TOEFL, IELTS, or Duolingo exam.
+Applicants must achieve a minimum, total score of 80 on the internet-based test on the TOEFL; or, a minimum, total score of 7 on the IELTS; or, a minimum score of 115 on Duolingo.